onurozuduru/notes-about-prompts/README.md

 ### Interactive Questioning

 - "`PROMPT`.
 Before starting, ask me few yes/no questions to help better understand my situation and offer a tailored solution."
-- I want to learn about `PROMPT`.
-Before explaining, ask me 5 questions to understand my current knowledge and learning goals.
+- "I want to learn about `PROMPT`.
+Before explaining, ask me 5 questions to understand my current knowledge and learning goals."

 ## Collection of Different Techniques for Future Reading